 HELP US PROTECT LONG VALLEY

-The rich meadows in Long and Little Round Valley are interspersed with lush riparian corridors, access to the Mammoth lakes hot springs, fed by Mammoth Creek, Convict Creek, McGee Creek, and numerous other tributaries.
+The rich meadows in Long and Little Round Valley are interspersed with lush riparian corridors, access to the Mammoth Lakes hot springs, fed by Mammoth Creek, Convict Creek, McGee Creek, and numerous other tributaries.

 If we don’t act now, we will never again see a green Long Valley.
 We will face the loss of critical wetland habitats, witness likely increases in invasive plant species, and will be forced to manage heightened risks of wildfire.

 We need your support!
 Your tax-deductible donation will support the outreach, environmental studies, and litigation needed to win this fight.
-Please help us protect Long Velly and Little Round Valley.
+Please help us protect Long Valley and Little Round Valley.
 Together we can keep them green!

 “I would love to see Long and Little Round Valley continue to be watered in a responsible manner, for the benefit of wildlife and nearby fisheries.”